Messi back to training after deciding to stay with Barcelona - WHIZ News

 The Spanish league begins this weekend, but Barcelona will not start its season until the end of the month with a home game against Villarreal.

 Messi was one of the first to arrive at the team’s training center in Barcelona on Monday.
-He was expected to personally meet with incoming coach Ronaldo Koeman for the first time.
+He was expected to personally meet with incoming coach Ronald Koeman for the first time.

 Koeman replaced Quique Setién after the team’s embarrassing 8-2 loss to Bayern Munich in the quarterfinals of the Champions League on Aug.
 14.